Pre-furbished Inventory

 This 1960s Hotpoint TV is a gem.
 Hotpoint was best known for other household electronics, but made TVs in Europe in the mid-20th century.

 It has upcycling potential for a cat or small dog bed.
 Legs can be added.
+Medium rehab needed, Metal could be rehabbed or painted.
 The measurements are 24 in W, 20 in D and 24 in H. Reference #012 when you fill out the custom order form.

 #014 AVAILABLE FOR CUSTOM ORDER